Green Mountains Vermont, USA Travel Guide

 Weston Playhouse Theatre Company (Weston) has professional summer theater.
 Community theaters offer local productions.

-Vermont Maple Festival (St. Albans), Vermont Cheesemakers Festival (Shelburne Farms), and various Brewfest events throughout the year.
+Vermont Maple Festival (St. Albans), Vermont Cheesemakers Festival (Shelburne Farms), and various Brewfest events happening throughout the year.

 Numerous county fairs and the Vermont State Fair (Rutland) in late summer celebrate agricultural heritage and community.